-The hospital is part of the larger Mount Sinai Medical Center, which includes the Icahn School of Medicine at Mount Sinai.
-Through the School of Medicine, Mount Sinai has a Cancer Network.
-It includes a network of cancer care providers, experts, and centers, like the Tisch Cancer Institute and the Mount Sinai Cancer Center.
-Mesothelioma cancer experts here provide patients with the best care and also conduct and lead research and clinical trials.
+Established in 1852, Mount Sinai Hospital, New York City, is one of the most respected medical facilities in the world and also one of the oldest teaching hospitals in the U.S. Through the Icahn School of Medicine, Mount Sinai offers cancer care providers, experts, and centers, like the Tisch Cancer Institute and the Mount Sinai Cancer Center.
+Mesothelioma cancer experts here treat patients and lead clinical trials.

 Facts about Mount Sinai

 It has Magnet status for nurses and has been honored with many awards over the years, including a Health Care Innovation Award.
 Mount Sinai was the first hospital in New York to open an emergency room dedicated to geriatric patients.

-The hospital began to broaden its goals and its mission during the Civil War when it opened its doors to injured Union soldiers.
-The hospital dropped the sectarian designation, and by 1872 had become the Mount Sinai Hospital with a new location on Lexington Avenue on the Upper East Side.
+The hospital began to broaden its goals and mission during the Civil War when it opened its doors to injured Union soldiers.
+The hospital dropped the sectarian designation, and by 1872 had become Mount Sinai Hospital with a new location on Lexington Avenue on the Upper East Side.

-Over its 160 years of providing care, treatment, and education, Mount Sinai achieved many firsts, including the first cardiac stress test, the first textbook for geriatric medicine, and the first mapping of the influenza viral genome, among many others.
+Over its 160 years of providing care, treatment, and education, Mount Sinai achieved many firsts, including the first cardiac stress test, the first textbook for geriatric medicine, the first mapping of the influenza viral genome, and many others.
 Most importantly for people with mesothelioma, it was at Mount Sinai that asbestos was first linked to this cancer.

 Mesothelioma patients who turn to Mount Sinai for care can expect to be seen by a variety of experts collaborating on developing the best treatment plan.
 The multidisciplinary approach allows each patient to get the best possible individualized care.

 Mesothelioma Experts at Mount Sinai

-Mount Sinai does not have a specific mesothelioma division or center, but it does have one of the leading mesothelioma experts in the world on staff.
-Dr. Raja Flores heads Mount Sinai’s Thoracic Surgery Department and the Thoracic Surgical Oncology Program and the Mount Sinai Cancer Center.
+Mount Sinai does not have a specific mesothelioma division or center, but it has one of the leading mesothelioma experts on staff.
+Dr. Raja Flores heads Mount Sinai’s Thoracic Surgery Department, the Thoracic Surgical Oncology Program, and the Mount Sinai Cancer Center.
 He is a leader in performing video-assisted minimally invasive surgeries.

-Under the leadership of Dr. Flores, the thoracic surgery department has studied and compared the two main surgical procedures used to treat pleural mesothelioma: extrapleural pneumonectomy, which removes one lung and the lung-sparing and less radical pleurectomy/decortication.
+Under the leadership of Dr. Flores, the thoracic surgery department has studied and compared the two main surgical procedures used to treat pleural mesothelioma: extrapleural pneumonectomy, which removes one lung, and the lung-sparing, less radical pleurectomy/decortication.